Welcome to the Office of Disability Services!

 Disability Services seeks to support students in developing skills, learning about resources, and gaining the confidence needed to maintain a balanced and independent lifestyle that is essential to meeting individual, career and life objectives.
 Smith's commitment to providing accommodations and services is balanced with a humanistic and developmental approach that requires student engagement and responsibiity in the accommodation process.

-Approximately 415 undergraduate and graduate students with disabilities - about 15% of Smith students - are registered with the office.
+Approximately 430 undergraduate and graduate students with disabilities - about 16% of Smith students - are registered with the Office of Disability Services.
 These student scholars are represented in all academic fields, many study abroad, work in jobs on and off campus, serve as campus leaders and are engaged at the national and international level in research, service, and scholarship of all kinds.
-Disabled students from across the nation and around the globe bring unique strengths, talents, creativity, and experiences that strengthens and enriches the diversity of the Smith academic and residential community.
+Disabled students from across the nation and around the globe bring unique strengths, talents, creativity, and experience that strengthens and enriches the diversity of the Smith academic and residential community.

 Converting documents to digital or audio formats make them more accessible to students with visual impairments, learning disabilities, Attention Deficit, and anyone struggling with reading by creating equitable access for all learners.
 Use this site to quickly convert your scanned or existing electronic documents!